 In addition to skiing, snowboarding and Christmas activities, guests can also enjoy skating, sliding opportunities and Snowshoeing Trails at Grouse Mountain at night.

 The skating rink is open all day everyday (except for when it gets too warm occasionally in the late spring).
-Some (but not all) snowshoe trails are also open and lit up at night until around 9 pm.
+Some (but not all) snowshoe trails are also usually open and lit up at night until around 9 pm.
 The sliding zone is also lots of fun and open from morning until late in the evening (subject to suitable snow conditions).

 Grouse at Night Video